Scientific Name

 One central flower spike appears in late winter to early spring, bearing green flowers with pale yellow margins.

-These South African natives look particularly attractive in rock gardens, slopes, and containers.
-The biggest requirement for Albuca care is superior drainage.
+These South African natives are particularly well-suited for rock gardens, slopes, and containers.
+The most significant requirement for Albuca care is superior drainage.
 The regions to which they are native are not known for consistent moisture, which means they are drought-tolerant once established.
-Consistent watering at planting is necessary to mimic the rainy season, but after that, light watering is all that is necessary when caring for Albuca.
+Consistent watering at planting is necessary to mimic the rainy season, but after that, light watering is sufficient for caring for Albuca.

 Fertilize Albucas annually at installation and in the early spring with good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.